The meaning of the key GDPR terms used in this policy

 - they are well acquainted with all of the data subjects to whom they send content or of whom they make requests, and

-5. Determining the basis relied upon to use personal data lawfully
+Determining the basis relied upon to use personal data lawfully

 Personal data must only be used by a member of staff where their job duties and responsibilities require it and when it is lawful on the basis of one or more of the following:

-the data subject has given consent for the specific purpose involved, provided a clear record is kept of the consent, what the data subject was told when they gave their consent and how and when the consent was given; or - to comply with M3’s legal obligations; or
+- at the data subject’s initiation to seek to enter into a contract with them, including as a new employee or client; or the data subject has given consent for the specific purpose involved, provided a clear record is kept of the consent, what the data subject was told when they gave their consent and how and when the consent was given; or

 - to protect the data subject’s or someone else’s vital interests; or